Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

-The memory model is a layer between the program and the processor.
-Modern CPUs aggressively optimize execution: instructions can be reordered, data can be stored in core caches, and operations can be performed speculatively.
+Memory model is a layer between the program and the processor.
+Modern CPUs aggressively optimize execution: instructions may be reordered, data may be stored in core caches, and operations may be performed speculatively.
 Without strict rules, two threads could see completely different values of the same variable.

-Both Go and Java introduce a formal memory model, which defines when changes from one thread become visible to another.
+Both Go and Java introduce a formal memory model that defines when changes in one thread become visible to another.

 | Property | Go | Java |